sleepz103/Lernperiode-12/README.md

 - [ ] Given the data is received, display it on a timeline graph

 - [ ] Given the client opens the app, if it loads, it displays rough end-product design

+Today I was away from my work station until 15:30 o'clock due to my visit at a company for my intership in Zürich.
+I'm working on the script.